laurenpmarazzi/fastGeneMI/README.md

 ## Requirements

-The following R packacges (CRAN unless otherwise stated)
+The following R packacges are required (available on CRAN unless otherwise stated):

 * Rcpp
 * RcppArmadillo